 - The search panel—An interactive side panel with search and filter functionality with a full list of plans, projects, and indicators.
 The side panel provides details about a selected item when clicked.

-The overview is the starting point in ArcGIS Urban; it’s the first thing you see when you start the app.
+The overview is the first thing you see after starting ArcGIS Urban.
 Depending on your permissions, the overview can either be read-only or the starting point for creating and editing plans, projects, and indicators.
 As an administrator, you can configure Urban using the data manager in the overview.

 The following screen images show the overview UI (with and without editing permissions):

 Plan editing experience

-To edit a plan, select it and click the Open button on the detail card.
+To edit a design plan, select it and click the Open button on the detail card.
 Only users with the appropriate permissions can use the Plan editor.
 A user who has not signed in and is viewing public content in ArcGIS Urban cannot access the editing experience.

 While editing a plan, the UI is divided into the following modes, which are displayed to the right of the header:

-- Zoning or land use (UI item 6 in the image below)—Edit and configure zoning or land use boundaries, depending on the type of plan you're editing.
+- Zoning or land use (UI item 6 in the image below)—Edit and configure zoning or land use (depending on the type of plan you are editing), overlays, and parcel overrides.

 - Dashboard (UI item 8 in the image below)—View metrics for the scenario study area or for a selection of parcels.
 Change chart types and arrange metrics in the dashboard.

 The image above shows the plan editing experience UI items, which are described as follows: